 Let’s get down to it – Getting Organized

-- Wrire an open letter to your friends telling them how you want to be treated,”No Sympathy Please, Treat Me as Normal”so at the start of a conversation when you next see them next they don’t overload you with sympathy, and create an akwardness.
-Half your friends and family with listen half will not.
+Write an open letter to your friends telling them how you want to be treated,”No Sympathy Please, Treat Me as Normal” so at the start of a conversation when you next see them they don’t overload you with sympathy, and create an awkwardness.

-- Create an online social networking group to facilitate support and spread news.
+Create an online social networking group to facilitate support and spread progress.
 Facebook

 While these options are discussed and treatment plans are developed, patients may feel as if they are standing still, overwhelmed by the fear of an unknown future.